whpthomas/open_bvm_ventilator/README.md

 The factory reset function found on the System Page should be selected the first time the system is run to set all the EEPROM control variables to know values.

+### Global compile-time options

+In all my code I use the `options.h` compile time header to locally configure global parameters in external libraries.
+While this feature is only being used for debugging in the current project, this may change in the future releases.

+#### The setup procedure...

+1. In the `~/Library/ArduinoXX/packages` folder identify the packages you are targeting with tis code (i.e. `/arduino`).

+2. For each target package locate the `./hardware/avr/v.v.v/platform.txt` file and change the following line: `build.extra_flags=` to: `build.extra_flags=-I "{build.source.path}" -include options.h`

+3. In the `~/Library/ArduinoXX/packages\...\hardware\avr\v.v.v\cores\arduino` directory create an empty file called `options.h`

+4. Inside your sketch create a file called `options.h` that contains the global library declarations you want to customise locally in that sketch.

 ![Open BVM Ventilator Rear](images/rear.jpg)

 ## Electronics

 The ventilator control shield is currently being schematically captured and will be published shortly.
 It will allow all the electronic components to be easily connected.

+# TERMS OF USE

+Open BVM Ventilator reference designs are intended for educational purposes, ARE NOT CERTIFIED FOR MEDICAL USE, ARE PROVIDED "AS IS" AND "WITH ALL FAULTS.
+Dr. Henry Thomas DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+Dr. Henry Thomas may make changes to reference design specifications and descriptions at any time, without notice.